Geographic Information Systems (Modules 12, 16)

 Branch, J. (2016).
 Geographic Information Systems (GIS) in International Relations.
 International Organization, 70(4), 845-869. https://doi.org/10.1017/S0020818316000199

-Nofal, J. (2012, August 6).
+Demsey, C. (2023).
 Basic uses of GIS.
 GIS Lounge.
-Retrieved May 10, 2023, from https://www.gislounge.com/basic-uses-of-gis/
+May 18.
+Retrieved May 19, 2026, from https://www.gislounge.com/basic-uses-of-gis/

 Starr, H. (2002).
-Opportunity, willingness and geographic information systems (GIS): reconceptualizing borders in international relations.
+Opportunity, willingness and geographic information systems (GIS): reconceptualizing borders in International Relations.
 Political Geography, 21(2), 243-261. https://doi.org/10.1016/S0962-6298(01)00058-0

 Suggested readings: